HopkinsIDD/flepiMoP/documentation/gitbook/jhu-internal/us-specific-how-to-run/slurm-submission-on-marcc.md

 pip install --no-deps -e flepimop/gempyor_pkg/
 ```

 Now flepiMoP is ready 🎉.
+If the `R` command doesn't work, try `r` and if that doesn't work run `module load `r/4.0.2`.

 Next step is to setup the data.
 First $DATA\_PATH to your data folder, and set any data options.
 If you are using the Delph Epidata API, first register for a key here: [https://cmu-delphi.github.io/delphi-epidata/](https://cmu-delphi.github.io/delphi-epidata/).
 Once you have a key, add that below where you see \[YOUR API KEY].
 Alternatively, you can put that key in your config file in the `inference` section as `gt_api_key: "YOUR API KEY"`.